docker/docs/content/scout/policy/_index.md

 - [High-profile vulnerabilities](#high-profile-vulnerabilities)
 - [Supply chain attestations](#supply-chain-attestations)

-These policies are enabled by default for Scout-enabled repositories.
-There's currently no way to turn off or configure these policies.
+Policies are enabled by default for Scout-enabled repositories.
+If you want to customize the criteria of a policy, you can create custom policies based on the default, out-of-the-box policies.
+You can also disable a policy altogether if it isn't relevant to you.
+For more information, see [Configure policies](./configure.md).

 ### Fixable critical and high vulnerabilities

-The **Fixable critical and high vulnerabilities** policy requires that your artifacts aren't exposed to known vulnerabilities with a critical or high severity, and where there's a fix version available.
+The **Fixable critical and high vulnerabilities** policy requires that your artifacts aren't exposed to known vulnerabilities where there's a fix version available.
 Essentially, this means that there's an easy fix that you can deploy for images that fail this policy: upgrade the vulnerable package to a version containing a fix for the vulnerability.

-This policy only flags vulnerabilities that were published more than 30 days ago, with the rationale that newly discovered vulnerabilities shouldn't cause your evaluations to fail until you've had a chance to address them.
+This policy only flags critical and high severity vulnerabilities that were published more than 30 days ago.
+The rationale for only flagging vulnerabilities of a certain age is that newly discovered vulnerabilities shouldn't cause your evaluations to fail until you've had a chance to address them.

 This policy is unfulfilled if an artifact is affected by one or more critical- or high-severity vulnerability, where a fix version is available.

+You can configure the severity level and age thresholds by creating a custom policy.
+For more information, see [Configure policies](./configure.md).

 ### Critical vulnerabilities